Jeff Leach (politician)

-Jeffrey Curtis "Jeff" Leach (born June 10, 1982) is a Republican member of the Texas House of Representatives for district 67, representing a portion of Collin County.
+Jeffrey Curtis Leach (born June 10, 1982) is an American lawyer and politician who has served as the member of the Texas House of Representatives for the 67th district since 2013.
+A member of the Republican Party, his district covers a portion of Collin County.

 Education and personal life

-Leach was born in Plano, Texas and graduated from Plano Senior High School.
+Leach was born in Plano, Texas, and graduated from Plano Senior High School.
 He attended Baylor University in Waco, Texas.
 Following graduation from Baylor, Leach earned his J.D. degree from SMU Dedman School of Law in Dallas and currently practices with Gray Reed in Dallas.

 Texas legislature

 In 2020, Leach was angered by tweets from a professor at Collin College, within his district, critical of then-Vice President Mike Pence.
 He reached out to the president of the college and asked if the professor was "paid with taxpayer dollars."
 In February 2021, Leach prematurely tweeted that the professor had been fired.
 Nine days later, the college fired the professor.
 In January 2022, the college offered the professor a large settlement for violating her First Amendment rights.